Welcome to the Chestnut Class Page!

 We HIGHLY recommend you visit www.phonicsplay.co.uk and try some of their free phonics games.
 The children have loved them and they have made a big impact.

 Reading - At least five times a week and reading is always king, if you have not got enough time for homework please put reading as a priority.
 Enjoy listening, reading to and most importantly taking about what you like in the story with your child, a good conversation really helps them to understand what they have read.

 Topic - NEW HOMEWORK -

-Each week there will be a group of spellings for the children to practice reading at home.
+Each week there will be a group of spellings for the children to practice reading and writing at home.
 Please encourage the children to use the planners to practise.
 You will find three boxes for them to use on the same page their spellings are stuck in each week.

 All of the children have now been given their doodle maths log-ins.
 They need to complete 20 stars per week.
 This forms part of their homework.